Factorization/macOS-dotfiles/README.md

 - `goenv install --skip-existing.list` - The list of go versions to install.

-## Iterm2 (iterm2/) - Terminal tool for macOS
+## iTerm2 (iterm2/) - Terminal tool for macOS

 - `setup.sh` - Symlinks the plist file to `~/.config/iterm2`.
 Then configures iterm2 to use this directory for its configuration.

-- `com.googlecode.iterm2.plist` - My iterm2 configuration.
+- `com.googlecode.iterm2.plist` - My iterm2 configuration file.

 ## macOS (macos/) - macOS configuration